 The only other work about printing history was compiled by Dr Andreas Jakovljevic, a Byzantine scholar and Director of the Byzantine section of the Research Centre of Kykkos Monastery based at Archangelos Monastery, Nicosia, Cyprus.
 As the author explained in his forward, the work was commissioned and printed by the firm I.G.
 Cassoulides and Son Ltd in 2006 in Nicosia.
 Cassoulides were also the publishers of the book, which the author dedicated to the founder of the printing company, Christakis Cassoulides (1925-2001).
 Most of the 300 pages of that book titled Historical review of printing in Cyprus.
 From the manuscript tradition to mechanical production are based on secondary sources and include general information and a large number of images about the invention of printing, paper, rotary presses etc, as well as information about the printing adventures of Greeks in the West (Venice) and the East (Constantinople and Smyrna).
 Jakovljevic devotes a 40-page chapter (which I think is the most interesting one), to Cypriot scribes and manuscript production and concludes with information about printing in Cyprus.
 This last part is entirely based – as he explains – on Sophocleous’s publications; he also thanks Andreas Sophocleous for ‘having allowed’ him ‘to extensively and unconditionally use his work’.

-There is also a monograph by Stylianos Perdikis about the relationship of Archbishop Kyprianos and the Kykkos monastery with the printing house of Michael Glykis in early 19th century Venice, published in 1989 by the Study Centre of the Holy Monastery of Kykkos (Περδίκης, Στυλιανός Κ., Η Μονή Κύκκου, ο Αρχιμανδρίτης Κυπριανός και ο Τυπογράφος Μιχαήλ Γλυκής, Κέντρο Μελετών Ιεράς Μονής Κύκκου, Λευκωσία 1989), a two-page article by Kypros Chrysanthis titled ‘Printing in Cyprus’ (Η τυπογραφία στην Κύπρο), 1956 (reprinted in 1967), and an undated 24-page landscape booklet for children (actually published in 2007) under the title The history of printing (Η ιστορία της τυπογραφίας); the text was written by the journalist Meropi Moiseos and the images were created by the illustrator Ioanna Philippou.
+There is also a monograph by Stylianos Perdikis about the relationship of Archbishop Kyprianos and the Kykkos monastery with the printing house of Michael Glykis in early 19th century Venice, published in 1989 by the Study Centre of the Holy Monastery of Kykkos (Περδίκης, Στυλιανός Κ., Η Μονή Κύκκου, ο Αρχιμανδρίτης Κυπριανός και ο Τυπογράφος Μιχαήλ Γλυκής, Κέντρο Μελετών Ιεράς Μονής Κύκκου, Λευκωσία 1989), a short article by Kypros Chrysanthis titled ‘Printing in Cyprus’ (Η τυπογραφία στην Κύπρο), 1956 (reprinted in 1967), and an undated 24-page landscape booklet for children (actually published in 2007) under the title The history of printing (Η ιστορία της τυπογραφίας); the text was written by the journalist Meropi Moiseos and the images were created by the illustrator Ioanna Philippou.